TerminalVelocityDPro/CCAPFrontEnd/README.md

 <br />
 There was desire for the user interface of CCAP to distinct itself from the mundane and gloomy style of a "Google Form".
 <br />
-Taking inspiration from mobile apps like K Health, CCAP was developed with the thought of creating an engaging and interactive experience for the user. <br /> The User Interface was designed with a user's perspective mind, and a social messaging-like style of survey was adopted.
+Taking inspiration from mobile apps like K Health, CCAP was developed with the thought of creating an engaging and interactive experience for the user.
+The User Interface was designed with a user's perspective mind, and a social messaging-like style of survey was adopted.
 <br /><br />

 *Below is a picture of the style of which the CCAP survey would be based on.
 (Photo Credits: K Health)*